Avondale Heights

 Avondale Heights is a suburb in Melbourne, Victoria, Australia, 11 km north-west of Melbourne's Central Business District, located within the City of Moonee Valley local government area.
 Avondale Heights recorded a population of 12,388 at the 2021 census.

 Avondale Heights is located on a plateau bounded by a large bend of the Maribyrnong River to the east, south, and west, and to the north by Buckley Street.

 The suburb derives its name from the Avondale Estate.
 Originally known as Maribyrnong West, when the Council undertook to change the name, postal authorities drew attention to the existence of Avondale in Queensland.
 The suburb was therefore called Avondale Heights to distinguish it from the Queensland town.

 Walter Burley Griffin and Marion Mahony Griffin prepared plans for part of the area: Milleara Estate in the north (also known as City View) in the 1920s.
 One objective of their design was to remake suburbia and society.
-They did this through creating internal gardens where communities could both physical and socially bind together.
+They did this through creating internal gardens where communities could both physically and socially bind together.
 They imagined children's playgrounds, social centres, nature reserves and links with an intricate system of pedestrian ways.
 Interviewed in Melbourne in 1913, Griffin spoke of internal reserves as: